openshift-service-mesh/federation/README.md

 #### Admiral

-[Admiral](https://github.com/istio-ecosystem/admiral) is primarily designed to manage multi-cluster service discovery and traffic distribution in Istio, focusing on use cases where clusters are part of a single logical mesh, such as multi-primary or primary-remote topologies, so it does not seem like a right place to implement multi-mesh APIs.
+While [Admiral](https://github.com/istio-ecosystem/admiral) is designed to manage multi-cluster service discovery and traffic distribution in Istio, it focuses on scenarios where clusters operate as part of a single logical mesh, such as multi-primary or primary-remote topologies.
+Since it does not natively support mesh federation, it serves a fundamentally different purpose, making it an unsuitable fit for implementing multi-mesh APIs.

 #### Emcee